otonashi-labs/chatgpt-wrapped/README.md

 Maybe in some near future - full agentic search thingy will be released here as well.
 I am currently tinkering on it.
 In the direction of a proper "Second Brain".

 If you’re into personal knowledge tooling / retrieval / evaluation / agentic search: I’d love issues, PRs, and wild ideas.

+**ALSO:** I will be very grateful for the feedback on metadata and indexing.
+How to make it better?
+How to make the important conversations to "surface" even more?

 ---